 Northern Virginia Snow: Learn More

-We monitor the forecast closely with National Weather Service and Iteris, and a mobilization plan is decided.
+We continue to monitor the forecast closely with National Weather Service and Iteris, and a mobilization plan is determined.

-Up to 48 hours prior, crews treat critical locations when pavement temps are above 20 degrees and weather will not begin as rain.
-This anti-icing is most effective during the first hour of the storm.
+Several days in advance, crews can treat critical locations when pavement temps are above 20 degrees and weather will not begin as rain.
+Anti-icing treatment is most effective during the first hour of weather events.

 Brine (77% water, 23% salt) helps prevents ice from bonding to the road surface, reduces salt needed to melt ice, is kinder to the environment, and can lower snow removal time and costs.

 About 12-18 hours prior to a small event and 18-24 hours for large events, trucks report, load, and deploy around northern Virginia.
-When two or more inches are forecast, trucks are staged in subdivisions.
+If two or more inches of snow are forecasted, residents may see trucks begin to stage in neighborhoods.

 How do we clear roads?

-In northern Virginia, crews work interstates, major roads, and main subdivision roads concurrently.
+In northern Virginia, crews work interstates, major roads, and main subdivision roads in priority order.
 Crews begin plowing when two inches have fallen.

 Interstates and high-volume roads are made passable, then bare pavement where possible.
 Subdivision main roads are made passable, then remaining streets and cul-de-sacs.